eraykirca/task0/README.md

 Two threads raising/solving on the same node.
 Multiple threads across multiple nodes.
 Optional stress loops (via STRESS_LOOPS env).

-int8_t EmergencyNode_init(EmergencyNode_t* const restrict p_self) {
-  memset(p_self, 0, sizeof(*p_self));
-  return 0;
-}
-it wipes the entire struct every call so calling it twice destroys any previous node state (bits, counters) After init() #1  node correctly initialized.
-After init() #2  everything is zeroed again; any raised emergencies in that node are lost.

-In contrast, the class initializer ACTUALLY DOES check idempotency: if (EXCEPTION_COUNTER.init_done)
-    return -1;

-So if you are still reading right now, my guess is that Race Up wanted to check if I would be able to detect this idempotency trap, which I did :D

 summary
 EmergencyNode_class_init(): first call returns 0, all later calls return -1 within the same process.